spyoungtech/certbot-route53-hook/README.rst

 Automatically via boto3
 """""""""""""""""""""""

-If the above methods do not work, the hook will request a list of all your hosted zones and find the zone it needs.
+If the zone ID is not found with the above methods, the hook will request a list of all your hosted zones and find the zone it needs.